Money Secrets – Things I Stopped Buying to Save Money

 Home Decor Items

-Now, I focus on DIY projects to personalize my space.
+I shifted my focus toward DIY projects to personalize my space.

 Alcoholic Beverages